technomancy/bussard/doc/laser.md

 drop the power levels to a harmless range when it detects that it is pointed at a space station, planet, or spacecraft.

-Copyright © 2422 Post-Terran Mining Corporation, All Rights Reserved.
+Copyright © 2422 Post-Terran Mining Company, All Rights Reserved.